ponoor/step-series-support/docs/osc-command-references/motor-driver-settings_en.md

 When the motor is stopped.

 #### Description
 Set the threshold for phase current distortion compensation at very low speed.
-For details, refer to "8.3 Low speed optimization" in the datasheet.
+For details, refer to "Low speed optimization" section in the corresponding datasheet.

 The response is same as the following [`getLowSpeedOptimizeThreshold`](https://ponoor.com/en/docs/step-series/osc-command-reference/motordriver-settings/#getlowspeedoptimizethreshold_intmotorid).